Caltest Specializes in NPDES Compliance and Priority Pollutant Testing

 Caltest meets the Priority Pollutant reporting limits required for permits and uses the Clean Water Act approved methods to do so.
 We comply with the Clean Water Act detection limit requirements from the analytical methods, and the determination of the MDL as described in 40CFR part 136 App.
 B. We also comply with the definition of a Minimum Level as described in the California Toxics Rule and the State Implementation Plan (CTR/SIP).
 Caltest was the first lab in the State to meet the demanding criteria of the CTR/SIPand has served as a subcontract lab for others needing this work.

 All reporting limits are at or above the lowest calibration standard that was used to meet calibration criteria for the analytical method.
 No data is normally reported outside of the calibration range.
-Exceptions to this are when MDL reporting is requested and then those detections between the reporting limit and the MDL are flagged as estimates (‘J’ flagged or ‘DNQ’, the State’s term for ‘detected but not quantified’ where they acknowledge that the normal rules of analytical chemistry do not allow a defensible concentration calculation, but still require the lab to provide the quantitation below the lowest calibration standard and then flag with the ‘DNQ’ qualifier.)
+Exceptions to this are when MDL reporting is requested and then those detections are between the reporting limit and the MDL.
+These are then flagged as estimates — ‘J’ flagged or ‘DNQ’ — the State’s term for ‘detected but not quantified’ where they acknowledge that the normal rules of analytical chemistry do not allow a defensible concentration calculation, but still require the lab to provide the quantitation below the lowest calibration standard and then flag with the ‘DNQ’ qualifier.